JarrenLong/MarkDoc/README.md

 ```

 Save and close the file, and refresh your browser.
 You should now see the default index.md page that comes with MarkDoc rendered in your page as HTML.

-## Getting Help
-Having trouble with MarkDoc?
-Want some help with setting it up or integrating it with your website?
-We want to hear from you!
-[Send us an email](https://www.booksnbytes.net/contact), and we would be happy to assist you.